Remortgage deals February 2023: the ultimate guide to the latest offers

 - Product fee: £0

-This deal is £241 more expensive over the five-year fixed-rate deal period than the Lloyds one above.
+This deal is £271 more expensive over the five-year fixed-rate deal period than the First Direct one above.
 There are no valuation or legal fees to pay.
-Early repayment charges apply in the first five years, which start at 4.5% in the first year but go down to 1% in the fifth, but you can make overpayments of up to 10% extra a year without charge.
+Early repayment charges apply in the first five years, which are 2% throughout the period of the deal, but you can make overpayments of up to 10% extra a year without charge.

 Best for borrowing up to 80% LTV